top of page

 The era of globalisation ushers in strong economic convergence (Source: here)

-Unfortunately, globalisation, just like the Cold War before it, turns out to be yet another transitory state.
-The path to freedom and prosperity is far more arduous than expected as economic and political elites in many developing countries successfully torpedo attempts to dismantle their rent-seeking privileges and patrimonialism (systems of government in which all power flows directly from them).
-While the situation in most emerging economies is stll much improved compared to during the Cold War, it is nevertheless the case that many developing countries really struggle to fully realise their potential due to the constant rear-guard actions from their entrenched elites.
+Economic and political elites in many developing countries successfully manage to torpedo attempts to dismantle their rent-seeking privileges and patrimonialism (systems of government in which all power flows directly from them).
+While the situation in most emerging economies is stll much better than during the Cold War, it is nevertheless the case that many developing countries struggle to fully realise their potential due to near-constant rear-guard actions from entrenched domestic elites.

-To add insult to injury, income inequality rises sharply within rich countries at this time.
-After all, ot everyone in wealthy economies are adversely affected by globalisation.
-Highly educated Europeans and Americans continue to do extremely well, but the really big winners are high-profile tech billionaires, whose wealth soon becomes is so obscene that it contributes visibly to a rise in income inequality in rich economies.
-In other words, the working poor are not just falling behind globally, but also inside their own countries. Â
+However, the really big winners are high-profile tech billionaires, whose wealth is allowed to become so obscene that it contributes visibly to a rise in income inequality in rich economies.
+In other words, the working poor are not just falling behind globally, but also inside their own countries.

 US income inequality rises sharply during the era of globalisation (Source: here)